DaniloEnea/areaAmministrativa/area_Amministrativa/README.md

 If is the first time that you start the program, you must type on terminal: `npm install`.

-After that, if you want to start the program, you should type: `ng serve`. you can use it on this link: http://localhost:4200.
+After that, if you want to start the program, you should type: `ng serve`.
+You can use it on this link: http://localhost:4200.

 ## What you should start for use it